Managing Your CES Index

 Sitecore Search Provider collection.

-When clicking on the source, you can see how many items it indexed (about 34700 Sitecore items in our case).
+When clicking the source, you can see how many items it indexed (about 34700 Sitecore items in our case).
 You also see that Live Monitoring is enabled by default, which allows the automatic re-indexing of any item modified in Sitecore.
-You should not disable it unless you know exactly what you are doing.
+You shouldn’t disable it unless you know exactly what you’re doing.

 For one of these items, under Details > Fields, you can see all the fields that were indexed for this specific item.
-This can be really useful, especially when you are testing out a new computed field.
+This can be really useful, especially when you’re testing out a new computed field.

 Back to the source, under the Fields section, you can see that it actually links to a Field Set created by Coveo for Sitecore.